mattpe/ucad/08-deployment.md

 1. Change the server url value in all front-end JS files: `http://localhost:3000` -> `https://your.server.azure.com/app`
 1. Upload/copy/clone your front-end files to the server's `/var/www/html/` directory
 1. Test: open a browser and visit `https://<your-ip-address-or-hostname>/`

+Some simple front-end examples how to access the REST API are found [here](./assets/example-ui/).

 #### Cross-Origin Resource Sharing (CORS)